cameron-martin/speedball/README.md

 The types in the api documentation follow the conventions of [flow].

-Speedball has a fluent api, so all `register*` methods return this.
+Speedball has a fluent api, so all `register` returns this.

 ### `registerClass<T>(name: string, class: Class<T>, options: ClassOptions): Speedball`